lubnc4261/House-Keeper/README.md

 `pip install request` (if you dont have it already installed) `pip install psutil`

+The account that I use in the examples `test#1111` is just a fictive creation and got no connection or associations to the owner of this account in any way.

 Command List
 ------------
 **Info:** The preset prefix is `<` but you can change it via the command `<current_prefix>prefix<new_prefix>`